Miyajima Island, with its Itsukushima floating torii gate – one of the most iconic views in Japan – is full of fun, adventure, and history!

 Hike or ropeway?

-The second ropeways is nearly horizontal and can hold about 30 people.
+The second set of ropeways are nearly horizontal and can hold about 30 people.
 This is the ropeway that gives you a panorama of Hiroshima Bay.
 It may be hard to believe, but the view from the peak is even better!

 After you get off of the second ropeway, walk out through the visitors center and go to the right, passing the restrooms, and you will find a trail that takes you to the peak.
 It looks steep, and is, but don’t be intimidated – the hike goes quickly.
 The views around you will provide a great distraction, too!